jennguyen1/nhuyhoa/_posts/2015-12-17-SQL-Basics.md

 /* simple set */
 set @var2 = 0;

-/* select and combine multiple columns into a string */ select @var1 = ISNULL(@var1 + ', ', '') + COLNAME from TAB1
+/* select a column and combine multiple rows into a string */ select @var1 = ISNULL(@var1 + ', ', '') + COLNAME from TAB1

 /* set a variable an concatenate with other vars */